 French Bread - Using the recipe included in the project manual, exhibit a loaf of French Bread.
-The French Bread should be displayed on a disposable plate and placed in a zipsealing plastic bag.
+The French Bread should be displayed on a disposable plate and placed in a zip-sealing plastic bag.
 Recipe found on p.
 24 of 4-H Cooking 401 project manual, at go.illinois.edu/4Hhandbook or from the Extension Office.

 Fruit Filled Pie - Exhibit one double crust fruit pie of your choice.
-NOTE: Non-refrigerated pies only.
-STORE-BOUGHT PIE CRUSTS ARE NOT ALLOWED.
-CRUST MUST BE MADE FROM SCRATCH BY 4-H'ER.
-PLEASE BRING PIE CRUST RECIPE.
+NOTE: Nonrefrigerated pies only.
 A small slice will be removed as part of the judging process.
 Fruit filled pie should be placed in a zip-sealing plastic bag.
 Fruit filled pies are NOT a State Fair Exhibit option.
-The extra required activity is NOT mandatory as fruit filled pie is not a state fair project.